Houston Psychiatrist

 Understanding Mental Health Issues

 In many cases, women’s mental health is also affected by trauma, including intimate partner violence and sexual harassment.
 The National Coalition Against Domestic Violence reports that 1 in 4 women in the U.S. have experienced severe physical violence by an intimate partner.
-Experiencing trauma can increase the likelihood of developing a mental health condition, such as depression, anxiety, or PTSD.
+Experiencing trauma can increase the likelihood of developing a mental health condition.
+Therapy is most effective when the provider understands how trauma, cultural expectations, and gender role stereotypes can affect a woman’s mental well-being.
+A therapist or psychiatrist with this kind of knowledge can help women feel validated, safe, and understood.

 Understanding women’s mental health isn’t just about treating symptoms.
 It’s about improving overall health.
 Mental health and physical health are deeply connected.
 For example, untreated depression has been linked to increased risks of heart disease and other chronic illnesses.
 When mental health improves, women often experience better sleep, energy, relationships, and physical wellness.